What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 The table below shows the approximate number of Insurance Adjusters, Examiners, and Investigators employed by various industries.

-Those interested in being an Insurance Adjuster, Examiner, or Investigator may also be interested in:
+Those thinking about becoming an Insurance Adjuster, Examiner, or Investigator might also be interested in the following careers:

 More about our data sources and methodologies.